aridjayarecipes/cutesrecipes.web.app/content/post/2385-how-to-prepare-award-winning-black-bean-and-chicken-fiesta-soup.md

 - "In a stock pot add 2 tbsp oil and chopped onion cook until tender"
 - "Open all cans add to stock pot.
 Add taco seasoning packs and stir simmer on low to medium heat."
 - "Cube your chicken breast add to stock pot.
 Be careful you may need to let chicken cool first."
 - "Pour broth from chicken into stock pot stir add more spices if needed.
 Add second can of broth and bouillon cubes if needed.
-Taste your soup to see what's missing."
+Taste your soup to see what&#39;s missing."
 - "Simmer on low for 1 hour stirring frequently."
 - "Serve hot and enjoy!
 Great in the winter months."
-- "I topped my soup with fresh cilantro, cheese, & sour cream delicious!
+- "I topped my soup with fresh cilantro, cheese, &amp; sour cream delicious!
 I also made some cheese quesadillas to make this more a meal yum!"
 - "Other toppings suggestions: avocado, jalapenos, green onions, or black olives."
 categories:
 - Recipe